arkency/posts/posts/2015-09-30-do-you-have-a-framework-for-dealing-with-emergencies.md

 > I don't know.
 In the worst case scenario, when he is back, so next week [4 days].

-**The end of the story was pretty lucky, though.** I immediately got an instruction from my coworker-on-leave - there was a daily backup of the data, so _probably_ all we need is a casual restore from `/a_directory`.
+**The end of the story was pretty lucky, though.** I immediately got an accurate instruction from my coworker-on-leave - there was a daily backup of the data, so _probably_ all we need is a casual restore from `/a_directory`.

 A half-hour of preparation, with an extra pair of eyes and triple-checking if this time everything is ok - and voilà!
 The records are back!
 Only a few of them were lost forever (those inserted after the backup), but come on!
 You can insert them again!
 We saved the day!